Corteva (NYSE:CTVA) Releases Quarterly Earnings Results, Beats Estimates By $0.14 EPS

-Corteva (NYSE:CTVA) released its quarterly earnings results on Monday.
-The company reported $0.79 EPS for the quarter, beating the consensus estimate of $0.65 by $0.14, MarketWatch Earnings reports.
-The firm had revenue of $4.20 billion during the quarter, compared to the consensus estimate of $3.86 billion.
+Corteva (NYSE:CTVA) announced its quarterly earnings results on Monday.
+The company reported $0.79 earnings per share for the quarter, beating analysts’ consensus estimates of $0.65 by $0.14, MarketWatch Earnings reports.
+The business had revenue of $4.20 billion during the quarter, compared to analysts’ expectations of $3.86 billion.
 Corteva had a net margin of 4.42% and a return on equity of 4.70%.
-Corteva’s revenue for the quarter was up 6.2% on a year-over-year basis.
-During the same quarter in the prior year, the firm earned $0.59 EPS.
+The business’s revenue for the quarter was up 6.2% on a year-over-year basis.
+During the same period last year, the business earned $0.59 earnings per share.

-The firm also recently declared a quarterly dividend, which will be paid on Tuesday, June 15th.
-Investors of record on Friday, May 14th will be issued a $0.13 dividend.
-The ex-dividend date is Thursday, May 13th.
-This represents a $0.52 annualized dividend and a yield of 1.09%.
-Corteva’s payout ratio is 36.36%.
+The business also recently declared a quarterly dividend, which will be paid on Tuesday, June 15th.
+Stockholders of record on Friday, May 14th will be issued a dividend of $0.13 per share.
+This represents a $0.52 dividend on an annualized basis and a dividend yield of 1.08%.
+The ex-dividend date of this dividend is Thursday, May 13th.
+Corteva’s payout ratio is presently 36.36%.

-A number of equities analysts have recently issued reports on CTVA shares.
-Credit Suisse Group increased their price target on shares of Corteva from $39.00 to $42.00 and gave the company a “neutral” rating in a report on Friday, February 5th.
-Zacks Investment Research raised shares of Corteva from a “hold” rating to a “buy” rating and set a $53.00 price objective on the stock in a research note on Wednesday, April 7th.
-KeyCorp raised their price target on shares of Corteva from $51.00 to $53.00 and gave the stock an “overweight” rating in a research note on Monday, April 19th.
-Monness Crespi & Hardt raised their price target on shares of Corteva from $24.00 to $32.00 and gave the stock a “sell” rating in a research note on Friday, February 5th.
-Finally, UBS Group raised their price target on shares of Corteva from $44.00 to $48.00 and gave the stock a “buy” rating in a research note on Thursday, February 4th.
-Three equities research analysts have rated the stock with a sell rating, six have issued a hold rating and thirteen have issued a buy rating to the company’s stock.
-Corteva presently has a consensus rating of “Hold” and an average target price of $43.76.
+CTVA has been the topic of a number of research analyst reports.
+Loop Capital upgraded Corteva from a “hold” rating to a “buy” rating and set a $54.00 target price on the stock in a research report on Monday, April 26th.
+Zacks Investment Research upgraded Corteva from a “hold” rating to a “buy” rating and set a $53.00 price objective on the stock in a report on Wednesday, April 7th.
+Credit Suisse Group increased their price target on Corteva from $39.00 to $42.00 and gave the company a “neutral” rating in a report on Friday, February 5th.
+Deutsche Bank Aktiengesellschaft boosted their price objective on shares of Corteva from $40.00 to $50.00 and gave the stock a “buy” rating in a report on Friday, January 8th.
+Finally, Monness Crespi & Hardt raised their price objective on shares of Corteva from $24.00 to $32.00 and gave the stock a “sell” rating in a report on Friday, February 5th.
+Three investment analysts have rated the stock with a sell rating, six have issued a hold rating and thirteen have assigned a buy rating to the company.
+The stock currently has an average rating of “Hold” and an average price target of $43.76.

 About Corteva